GRINGo TAX

 FUNDS & PROJECTS

-Address inequality in solidarity with individuals and families in CDMX through a mutual aid fund to meet household needs with financial & in-kind donations.
+Address inequality in solidarity with individuals and families in CDMX through a mutual aid fund to meet urgent household needs with financial & in-kind donations.

 Fund local activists, artists, and journalists addressing inequality and displacement in CDMX through investigation, art, and innovation.